 b.
 Plan content.
-Standby plans as required under this subrule shall be in writing.
-Each standby plan shall identify the sources of air contaminants, the approximate amount of reduction of contaminants and a brief description of the manner in which the reduction will be achieved during an air pollution alert, air pollution warning or air pollution emergency, as specified in this chapter.
+The provisions for plan content as specified in 40 CFR Part 51 Appendix L 1.3 (c), as amended through November 7, 1987, are adopted by reference.

 c.
 Review of plans.
 Standby plans as required by this subrule shall be submitted to the director on or before January 1, 1973.
 Each standby plan shall be subject to review.
 If, in the opinion of the director, a standby plan does not provide for adequate reduction of emissions, the director may disapprove the plan, state the reasons for disapproval and order the preparation of an amended standby plan within a time period specified in the order.
 The action of the director in securing a modification of a standby plan may be appealed to the commission.

 d.
 Availability.
-During a declared air pollution episode, standby plans as required by this subrule shall be made available on the premises to any person authorized to enforce applicable rules.

-26.3(2) Reserved.

-This rule is intended to implement Iowa Code section 455B.133.
+The provisions for availability as specified in 40 CFR Part 51 Appendix L 1.3 (d), as amended through November 7, 1987, are adopted by reference.

 567—26.4(455B) Actions taken during episodes.

 26.4(1) Emission reduction activities.
-Any person responsible for the operation of a source of air contaminants as set forth in Tables III—V, herein, which is located within the area involved, shall follow the actions specified below during periods of an air pollution alert, air pollution warning or air pollution emergency as may be declared.
+Any person responsible for the operation of a source of air contaminants as set forth in Tables I-III, herein, which is located within the area involved, shall follow the actions specified below during periods of an air pollution alert, air pollution warning or air pollution emergency as may be declared.

 a.
 Air pollution alert.
-When an air pollution alert has been declared, all persons in the area involved responsible for the operation of a source of air contaminants as set forth in Table III herein shall take all air pollution alert actions as required for such sources of air contaminants, and persons responsible for the operation of specific sources set forth in Table III herein shall put into effect the preplanned abatement strategy for an air pollution alert.
+The provisions for air pollution alert as specified in 40 CFR Part 51 Appendix L 1.2 (a), as amended through November 7, 1987, are adopted by reference.

 b.
 Air pollution warning.
-When an air pollution warning has been declared, all persons in the area involved responsible for the operation of a source of air contaminants as set forth in Table IV herein shall take all air pollution warning actions as required for such sources of air contaminants, and persons responsible for the operation of specific sources set forth in Table IV herein shall put into effect the preplanned abatement strategy for an air pollution warning.
+The provisions for air pollution warning as specified in 40 CFR Part 51 Appendix L 1.2 (b), as amended through November 7, 1987, are adopted by reference.

 c.
 Air pollution emergency.
-When an air pollution emergency has been declared, all persons in the area involved responsible for the operation of a source of air contaminants as set forth in Table V herein shall take all air pollution emergency actions as required for such sources of air contaminants, and persons responsible for the operation of specific sources set forth in Table V herein shall put into effect the preplanned abatement strategy for an air pollution emergency.
+The provisions for air pollution emergency as specified in 40 CFR Part 51 Appendix L 1.2 (c), as amended through November 7, 1987, are adopted by reference.

 d.
 Special conditions.
-When the director determines that a specified episode level has been reached at one or more monitoring sites solely because of emissions from a limited number of sources, the director shall specify the persons responsible for such sources that the preplanned abatement strategy of Tables III, IV and V, or the standby plans, are required insofar as they apply to such sources, and such actions shall be put into effect until notified that the criteria of the specified level are no longer met.
+The provisions for special conditions as specified in 40 CFR Part 51 Appendix L 1.2 (d), as amended through November 7, 1987, are adopted by reference.

 26.4(2) Reserved.

-TABLE III
+TABLE I